Nonve Central Forest Reserve: Degradation and Restoration

-Furthermore, forest reserves are destroyed to make way for the planting of fast-growing tree species, ensuring a steady supply of firewood and timber.
-Natural forest devastation has resulted in the extinction of indigenous plants used for herbal medicine as well as habitat for wild animals that can never be regained.
+Forest reserves are also destroyed to make way for the planting of fast-growing tree species, as they more readily supply firewood and timber.
+Natural forest devastation has resulted in the extinction of indigenous plants used for herbal medicine as well as habitat for wild animals that cannot be regained.
 Nonve Central Forest Reserve is vital to Uganda's environment and economy.
 It serves as an important source of water, wildlife, and recreation.
 Former Vice President Prof Gilbert Bukenya blamed Wakiso District in 2015 for the destruction of the 738-hectare Nonve Central Forest Reserve.
 He stated that the forest reserve is rich in medicinal trees and urged immediate restoration of the forest as well as the removal of cows, which he claimed were harming tree stumps and water sources for locals.

 The former vice president advised the Wakiso area to take part in tree replanting, while the National Forestry Authority (NFA) should be in charge of delivering seedlings.

 The NFA is striving to restore and safeguard the forest reserve from further degradation.
 According to the NFA, a single real estate broker surveyed and mapped 75 properties in the Nonve Central Forest Reserve in Kakiri, Wakiso district.
 According to NFA, as part of its responsibility to safeguard and sustainably manage Central Forest Reserves throughout the country, they discovered that certificates of ownership were issued erroneously and illegally on land that is part and parcel of several Central Forest Reserves in Uganda.
 Over 100 land titles in the Nonve forest reserve in Kakiri, Wakiso district, were annulled on June 21, 2017.